 It is important for children to develop the habit of arriving to school on time and helps them to learn responsibility and respect.
 Work begins promptly when students arrive.
-Students can enter the school beginning at 7:45am.
-If a student enters the school after 8:00am, they are counted tardy.
+Students can enter the school beginning at 7:45 am.
+If a student enters the school after 8:00 am, they are counted tardy.
 Tardiness to school decreases learning time, impacts focus and concentration, and breaks continuity of the teaching process.
-Parents are encouraged to make every effort to get their child to school on time, and to contact the social worker for support if facing extenuating circumstances.
+Parents are encouraged to make every effort to get their child to school on time, and to contact the Director of Social Work for support if facing extenuating circumstances.
 When students are habitually late to school, this results in missing entire days of instruction over the course of the school year.